antoniohof/wave-tags/README.md

 #### /SpammerCode folder
 contains the code for the Weimon D1 Board that propagates the fake beacon packets around the area.
 It receives a string of messages from the CaptiveCode Board and uses it to propagate a limited number of networks around the area.

-#### /ReadBattery folder
-contains the code for checking the input voltage from the batteries using an analog input pin from the CaptiveCode Board.